jwrbrtn/console-news/README.md

-# A PHP command-line application built using Symfony and Symfony/Console
+# A PHP command-line RSS news reader built using Symfony and Symfony/Console

 This is a User Greetings console app built using PHP and Symfony/Console.